30 Best Things to Do in Venice: Practical Travel Guide

 The square hosts some of the most famous places to see in Venice, such as the Basilica of St Mark, the belltower, the Clocktower, several historical cafes, and more.
 We will discuss these things further.

-Caffè Florian is an institution in Venice and you can’t miss it.
+Caffè Florian is an institution, and you can’t miss it.
 It is the oldest cafe in Italy and one of the oldest in the entire world.
 Florian opened its doors to artists and intellectuals for the first time in 1720.

 The Caffè was frequented initially by notable people including the playwright Carlo Goldoni, Goethe, and Casanova, who was attracted by the fact that Caffè Florian was the only coffee house that allowed women.
 Lord Byron, Marcel Proust, and Charles Dickens, should I keep going?